kgateway-dev/kgateway.io/content/docs/reference/api/components/base.proto.sk.md

 ### RoutingPriority

-Description: Envoy supports :ref:`upstream priority routing
+Description: Envoy supports upstream priority routing
 <arch_overview_http_routing_priority>` both at the route and the virtual
 cluster level.
 The current priority implementation uses different connection pool and circuit breaking settings for each priority level.
 This means that